 States may have different standards for when emergency custody is granted.
-Some courts will grant you emergency custody without notice to the other parent and without that parent present ("ex parte").
-Judges may only do this in extreme situations but it may depend on your state or county.
-You may need to prove to the judge that your kids are in danger in order to get an emergency custody order like this or you may not.
+Some courts will grant you emergency custody temporarily without notice to the other parent and without that parent present (“ex parte”).
+Judges may only do this in extreme situations.
 You may want to explain your situation to a custody lawyer for advice on whether you may be a good candidate for getting an emergency custody order.
 If you do get an ex parte order, these orders generally are only for a short period of time so there may be a hearing to decide a final custody order.
 In most cases, when you file for emergency custody, the other parent will receive notice and an opportunity to be heard.

 Note: An “ex parte” order may not be enforceable in other states.
 We suggest checking with a lawyer if you are planning on traveling to another state.

 To file for emergency custody, we suggest that you contact a lawyer.
 To find one in your area, please click the Places that Help tab at the top of this page.